digitalinfinity/abi-stable-node/docs/napi_abstract.md

-# Abstract Operations (return napi objects or tell you the type)
+# NAPI - Abstract Operations

-NAPI exposes a set of APIs to apply some abstract operations on Javascript Objects.
+NAPI exposes a set of APIs to apply some abstract operations on JavaScript Objects.
 Some of these operations are documented under [Section 7](https://tc39.github.io/ecma262/#sec-abstract-operations) of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/).

 These APIs allow you to do one of the following:
 1. Coerce JavaScript objects to fundamental JavaScript types
 2. Check the type of a JavaScript object
-3. Check for equality between two Javascript Objects
+3. Check for equality between two JavaScript Objects

 ## Functions